ice-bergtech/kr8/docs/cmd/kr8_render_jsonnet.md

 ### Options

 ```
+  -C, --cluster string         cluster to render params for
   -p, --clusterparams string   provide cluster params as single file - can be combined with --cluster to override cluster
   -c, --component string       component to render params for
   -F, --format string          Output format: json, yaml, stream (default "json")